 After you are satisfied with your slices arrangement, evenly cover the orange slices with some more powdered erythritol.
 Set it aside, and start preparing the upside down keto cake batter.

 Before pouring the batter over the slices, have a look at them.
 Although you squeezed out the most of the juice, the sweetener might have made the orange slices “sweat” out a bit more liquid.
 If that’s the case, just carefully press down on them with a paper towel to absorb the remaining juice.

-How to make the keto olive oil and orange cake
+How to mix the cake batter

 In a medium bowl, whisk together all the dry ingredients, except for salt.
 You can also skip this step, and just sieve them all in on top of the wet mixture later on.

 In a larger bowl, add the olive oil, keto sweetener and salt.
 Whisk them together for 2-3 minutes.
 You can either use a standing mixer or an electric hand mixer with a whisk attachment, or just a regular balloon whisk if you’re feeling particularly energetic.

 Then add the eggs, one by one, whisking very well after each addition.
 Continue mixing for 3 more minutes, until the mixture is pale and foamy.

 Add the yogurt, orange extract and orange peel, and mix it for a minute more.